-The latest in DC Comics news: The Joker is getting an origin movie.
-It was announced last week that Todd Phillips, creator of The Hangover films, will write and direct the film, and Martin Scorsese will produce.
+The Joker is getting an origin movie.
+It was announced previously that Todd Phillips, creator of The Hangover films, will write and direct the film, and Martin Scorsese will produce.
 And now, speculation is running wild as to who will star.

 The infamous role has been played by Jack Nicholson, Heath Ledger, and is currently being played by Jared Leto.
 But who has the simultaneous dramatic and comedic skills to take on the costume as a young, burgeoning version of villain?
 Here are our choices — some feasible and some completely out there.

 Not to once again cast a Brit in an American comic book role, but Will Poulter is a solid choice to play a young version of the Joker.
 He has a few solid comedy performances under his belt, like that of Kenny in We’re the Millers, but we also know he can tackle serious parts, such as this summer’s Detroit.

 Poulter in clown makeup isn’t a new idea — he was initially cast in IT as Pennywise, but later dropped out.
 With eyebrows like those and his charming demeanor, Poulter’s name should definitely be included in the conversation.

 While many on this list have played both dramatic roles and lighter fare, few have tackled the specific creepy comedy that the Joker requires.
 But Evan Peters certainly has.

 As the versatile star responsible for several of your favorite (and least favorite) American Horror Story characters, Peters clearly knows the intersection of crazy and camp required for this part.
 We’ve also laughed alongside him in two X-Men movies, so we know he can handle the world of big-budget superhero flicks.